Campania Wine

 Taurasi DOCG

-Known as the “Barolo of the South,” these Aglianico-based wines are powerful, tannic, and long-lived, with dark fruit, spice, and earthy notes.
+Known as the “Barolo of the South,” these Aglianico-based wines are structured, tannic, and long-lived, with dark fruit, spice, and earthy notes.

 Aglianico del Taburno DOCG